jvandenbroek/domoticz/scripts/dzVents/documentation/README.md

  - **switchOn()**: *Function*.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).

 #### Security Panel
-You can create a security device by first setting a security panel password in Domoticz settings.
-Then activate the security panel (**Setup > More Options > Security Panel** and set it to **Disarm** (using your password)).
-Then go to the device list in (**Setup > Devices**) where it should show the security panel device under 'Not used'.
-There you can add the device and give it a name.
+You can create a security device by:

+ -  first setting a security panel password in Domoticz settings.
+ - Then activate the security panel (**Setup > More Options > Security Panel** and set it to **Disarm** (using your password)).
+ - Then go to the device list in (**Setup > Devices**) where it should show the security panel device under 'Not used'.
+ - There you can add the device and give it a name.

+Methods/attributes:

  - **armAway()**: Sets a security device to Armed Away.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).
  - **armHome()**: Sets a security device to Armed Home.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).
  - **disarm()**: Disarms a security device.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).